ARNiteshKumar/voice-chatbot/README.md

 ---

-*Built as a deep learning lab project on speech recognition and chatbots.*
+*Built as a Speech & Language Processing project on speech recognition and chatbots.*